khxia/khxia.github.io/src/posts/ib/How-Hong-Kong-gamed-the-IB-Diploma.md

 In Hong Kong, except for [ESF](https://www.esf.edu.hk/) (English Schools Foundation) schools, almost all other schools are not full IB schools.
 What this means is that their school has some of their students do the IB, while they have some other students do another high school-level program.
 For example, [DBS](https://www.dbs.edu.hk/) (Diocesian Boy's School), one of the most prestigious local schools in Hong Kong, only lets the top 60 or so students in the cohort to take the IB program.
 With such selectiveness, it is not surprising that the average IB score in DBS is 40.1 points, much higher than the average of ESF

-Meanwhile, having talked to some people at UCLA, I learnt that some high schools in the United States that do the IB program have students take the IB along with some AP classes.
+Meanwhile, having talked to some people at UCLA, I learnt that some high schools in the United States that do the IB program have students take the IB along with some AP classes + SAT/ACT.
 Now that's tough.
 It wouldn't be surprising that their average IB score was lower.

-Furthermore, the way higher education works in the US, is that once universities accept you in February-March, it's a binding contracting, meaning that no matter how low your scores are, you'll still be going to that university.
+Furthermore, the way higher education works in the US, is that once universities accept you in February/March, it's a binding contracting, meaning that no matter how low your scores are, you'll still be going to that university.
 Hence, meaning that your final exam and IB scores don't actually matter.
 On the other hand, for universities in the UK, Hong Kong, and Australia, conditional offers are given to applicants based on their scores, which means that you need to achieve a certain score to get into that university.
 This means that the students who apply to these universities are more likely to try harder in the final exam.
 Rip us.
 Since the majority of students who apply to these universities are going to be from that country, we can see why IB resuls in Hong Kong are so skewed.

 <h2>Conclusion: To wrap it up</h2>